s-shailja/ReTrace/README.md

 The method is presented in our paper submitted to the Conference on Diffusion MRI (CDMRI) 2023.
 The pre-print version of the paper is now available and can be accessed [here](https://biorxiv.org/cgi/content/short/2023.07.03.547451v1).

 ## How to Use
+There are two important files to begin with:

-_Coming soon..._
+Visualization_SCP_left_ISMRM.ipynb: For qualitative evaluation DistanceBetweenTwoBundles.py: For quantitative evaluation _Coming soon..._

 ## License